 My order: I usually go with the classics, Classic Panko Fish (€10) or Classic Panko Chicken (€11), they all come with Seaweed Salted Chips.

 Maalderijstraat 1, 2000 Antwerp | Official website

 What to know: The owner/chef is from Africa and on his creations, he mixes Belgium-French, Asian, Mediterranean and African flavors, what a great combination.
 The result is a delicious menu, full of great options to choose from the written wall.
 The list of dishes is pretty big considering the size of the place, but he handles it very well.

 Decoration: Loa is casual and has personality, a street food kind of spot, with a big table in the main room, some stools facing the street and a few tables outside.

-What to order: The Pulled Pork Sandwich (€8) is a must, but it’s pretty spicy (just to let you know!).
+M order: The Pulled Pork Sandwich (€8) is a must, but it’s pretty spicy (just to let you know!).

 What to know: This place is for the breakfast lovers, like me.
 I’m a huge breakfast fan, and Tartine doesn’t disappoint in this category.
 They serve breakfast combos (during the weekdays), salads and, of course, tartines.
 During the weekend you have to pull together your breakfast, several items are available.
 They have an English menu as well, just ask for it.

 Decoration: Cute and cozy ambient, wooden tables and some frames on the wall.
 I could spend a few hours in there.

 My order: I enjoy the Tartine Kip Curry (€5,50); it’s delicious.
 But the basic breakfast combo that they serve during the weekdays (€10,50) is a good option too.